martinsaric/Projekat-Constellation/README.md

 ## 🌐 API Tests

-Tested API requests for GET, POST and DELETE methods for posts, comments, likes and authentification scenarios.
+Tested API requests for GET, POST, and DELETE methods for posts, comments, likes, and authentication scenarios.

+---